typable/figure/README.md

 # figure
-Reactive template literals for React
+The vanilla alternative for writing JSX-based React applications

 ### Example